neerajmenon/docker_project/README.md

 Replace </path/to/dir> with your directory with the files to map to /home/data inside the container Also remember to suffix the command python3 wc.py at the end to run the python script inside the container upon start-up

-3. Result will be on the screen as follows :

 <img width="1151" alt="image" src="https://user-images.githubusercontent.com/14856688/219966761-5f994aec-175b-4368-84bd-dd89819a7eab.png">